Azure/azure-powershell/src/ResourceManager/AnalysisServices/Commands.AnalysisServices/help/Get-AzureRmAnalysisServicesServerGatewayStatus.md

 ```

 ## DESCRIPTION
-The Get-AzureRmAnalysisServicesServer cmdlet gets the details of an Analysis Services server.
+The Get-AzureRmAnalysisServicesServerGatewayStatus cmdlet gets the status of the gateway associated to an Analysis Services server.

 ## EXAMPLES